rhythmpattern/hxyarn/README.md

 # hxyarn

-A Haxe port of [Yarn Spinner](https://github.com/YarnSpinnerTool/YarnSpinner)
+A Haxe port of [https://github.com/cxsquared/hxyarn.git)

+CHANGES:
+Reads files in using openfl.utils instead of sys.io.

 This is currently a work in progress though the major functionality has been implemented.
 I've got most of V2.1 implemented...probably...